thiagomorato/boto/README.md

 Checkout the `demos/handwritten-digis` folder, there is the source files for this handwritten recognition implementation.

+Important to mention that this is a demo of the project, not the project itself.
+The neural network is what is inside the `src` folder and the main file is `src/neural-network.js`.

 ## Use it on your projects